 His interviewer then asked about college preparation for the students.
 “We do not intend to turn out a race of professors,” Hershey replied, although he allowed that boys “of special promise” would be prepared for higher education.
 “The thing that a poor boy needs is knowledge of a trade, a way to make a living.
 We will provide him with the groundwork.
 Of what use is Latin when a fellow has to hoe a patch or run a lathe?”

 Hershey was a constant presence at the school before his death in 1945.
-Since then, with an endowment over $7 billion, the Milton Hershey School (as it has been renamed) has become one of the wealthiest schools in the United States.
-To this day, it offers a superb boarding school education to more than 1,800 elementary and secondary students, all from deeply troubled backgrounds.
+Since then, with an endowment worth over $12 billion in 2017, the Milton Hershey School has become one of the wealthiest schools in the United States.
+To this day, it offers a superb boarding-school education to more than 1,800 elementary and secondary students, all from deeply troubled backgrounds.
 Indeed, the school has the happy problem of having far more money than it needs.
 In 1963, $50 million (or 20 percent of its endowment) was diverted to create the Milton S. Hershey Medical Center in Hershey.
 Efforts in the late 1990s to divert more of the endowment were blocked by the courts.

 Hershey died with very little personal wealth, mostly his home and its furnishings.
 He had given away everything else during his lifetime.
 “I never could see,” he once observed, “what happiness a rich man gets from contemplating a life of acquisition only, with a cold and legal distribution of his wealth after he passes away.”

 - Joel Glenn Brenner, The Emperors of Chocolate: Inside the Secret World of Hershey and Mars (Random House, 1999)

 - Michael D’Antonio, Hershey: Milton S. Hershey’s Extraordinary Life of Wealth, Empire, and Utopian Dreams (Simon and Schuster, 2006)